Quasisymmetric Embeddability of Weak Tangents: Gromov hyperbolic spaces and groups

-Theorem \ref{hgbec} is also valid in a more general situation.
+Let $H$ be a finite index subgroup of $G$.
+Then $H$ is hyperbolic if and only if $G$ is hyperbolic and in this case $\partial_{\infty} H = \partial_{\infty} G$.
+A group $G$ is \emph{virtually free} if there exists a finite index subgroup of $G$ which is free.
+The boundary at infinity of a virtually free group is not only quasi-self-similar, but also admit a stronger structure.
+Let $H$ be the free subgroup of $G$ and we denote by $d(x,y) = 2^{-(x,y)_1}$ for any $x,y \in \partial_{\infty} H$.
+It can be directly verified that $d$ is a visual metric since the Cayley graph of $H$ is a tree.
+Given a point $p \in \partial_{\infty} H$, we denote by $w$ the element given by the initial segment of $p$ of length $1$ and let $g:=w^{-1}$.
+It follows the proof of Theorem \ref{hgbqss} that $d(gx,gy) = 2d(x,y)$ for any $x,y \in B(p, 1/2)$. \end{Remark}

 Let $X$ be a proper hyperbolic metric space and $p$ be a chosen base point.
 Let $G$ be a group acting on $X$ by isometries.
 We say $\Lambda(G)$ is the \emph{limit set} of $G$ on $X$ if

 This definition is still independent of the base point.
 One can also define the \emph{conical limit set} $\Lambda_c(G)$ as the collection of points $q \in \Lambda(G)$ which are approximated by a sequence from the orbit $G p$ such that this sequence is contained in a bounded neighborhood of some geodesic ray $r$ with $[r] = q$.
-Notice that $\partial_{\infty} G$ is a conical limit set of $G$.
 In this situation, we also get a corresponding translation action of $G$ on $\Lambda_c(G)$.

+In next step, we are trying to generalize Theorem \ref{hgbqss} to the conical limit set.
+However, the idea in Theorem \ref{hgbqss} meets obstacles when dealing with the conical limit set.
+We transfer to a new method: Expanding cover.

+A sequence of maps $f_i: U_i \to Y$ is called an \emph{expanding cover} of $X$ if there exists a constant $L_i > 1$ such that

+for any $x_1, x_2 \in U_i$ and $\bigcup_i U_i =X$.
+If there exists a ``controlled" expanding cover on a metric spaces, then it is quasi-self-similarity.
+The following theorem follows the same idea of the distortion lemma on p.$42$ of \cite{Su82}.
+For the sake of completeness, we outline a proof of it.